What is the main source of law authorising this entity form?

 What are the majority and quorum requirements for decisions by the shareholders?
 Can they be varied or changed?

-In the case of the extraordinary GMS, the presence of shareholders holding at least ¼ of the total number of voting rights is required at the first call, and 1/5 of the total number of voting rights for the second call.
-Decisions may be duly passed with the vote of shareholders representing at least ½ of the voting rights of the shareholders present or represented at the meeting.
-However, a special majority of 2/3 of the voting rights of the attending shareholders is required for decisions on major issues, such as the increase or decrease in the share capital, merger or wind-up operations.
-The articles of association may provide increased thresholds of quorum and voting majorities.
+In the case of the extraordinary GMS, the presence of shareholders holding at least a quarter of the total number of voting rights is required at the first call, and one-fifth of the total number of voting rights for the second call.
+Decisions may be duly passed with the vote of shareholders representing at least half of the voting rights of the shareholders present or represented at the meeting.
+However, a special majority of two-thirds of the voting rights of the attending shareholders is required for decisions on major issues, such as the increase or decrease in the share capital, merger or wind-up operations.
+The Articles of Association may provide increased thresholds of quorum and voting majorities.

 Any special governance regimes (e.g. depending on size, being listed at a stock exchange, or other criteria)?

-Yes, special governance regimes apply for listed and publicly held companies/State owned companies or for regulated companies.
+Yes, special governance regimes apply for listed and publicly held companies/State owned companies and for regulated companies.

 What are the periodic accounting obligations incumbent upon the entity?
 To whom must those accounts be submitted?